Is it worth taking GCSE Triple Science?

 What is Triple Science GCSE good for?

 If you are willing to commit to 12 science classes per week, several assignments, and 6 to 9 exams depending on the examination board, then taking triple science GCSE will provide you with numerous benefits.
 You will receive three separate grades for triple science GCSE.
-Thus, if you perform well, you could end up with three A* grades.
+Thus, if you perform well, you could end up with three A* grades which is no doubt a good grade.
 Even if you do badly in one of the subjects, you could still manage to receive a 2A*.

 The grading is not cumulative, but rather individual for each science subject.
 Moreover, the new exams enable the students to spread out their exams over two or three years, reducing student stress.
 It will not only help you in managing to get two A* and prepare for A-level science but also help you to get into some of the big universities.